hildar/python-flask-docker/README.md

 #### 2-nd one - Jupiter Notebook

-Use Jupiter Notebook "Client.ipynb" and step by step check server.
+Use Jupiter Notebook "Client.ipynb" and step by step check server located [http://localhost:8181](http://localhost:8181).